QuentinFombaron/moodle-block_point_view/README.md

 <img src='https://cdn.pbrd.co/images/HvLv679.png' alt='0.1.1' width='250px' /><br />

-On the course page, in the side panel, click the `Add a Block` button, then in the block list, choose `Viewpoint`.
+On the course page, in the side panel, click the `Add a Block` button, then in the block list, choose `Point of View`.
 The block is then added; all that remains is to configure it (See **Configuration** section).

 ### 0.2 Delete the block of a course